-Surface water ecotoxicological assessment
+Surface water

-- Surface water from Boggy Creek and Point Sturt North sites generally did not exhibit reproduction impairment in the exposed Ceriodahnia dubia. - Low toxicity to shrimp and fish larvae were observed when exposed to surface waters from Boggy Creek and Point Sturt North sites. - In general, elemental concentrations in surface waters were below those considered to be of concern to aquatic organisms.
+- Surface water from Boggy Creek and Point Sturt North generally was not associated with reproduction impairment in Ceriodaphnia dubia waterfleas. - Low toxicity was observed when shrimp and fish larvae were exposed to surface waters from Boggy Creek and Point Sturt North. - In general, elemental concentrations in surface waters were below those considered to be of risk to aquatic organisms.

-Pore-water ecotoxicological assessment
+Pore water

-- Pore-water collected from sediments at deeper profile from Boggy Creek (3-13, 13-27 and 27-47 cm) and Point Sturt North (12-25, and 25-42 cm) sites were severely toxic to water fleas during both acute and chronic exposures.
-Microbial toxicity also varied from low to moderate toxicity. - Metal concentrations in pore water from deeper cores were above their trigger values at both sites.
-Combination of Al, Co, Mn, Ni, Cu, Zn and As and low pH and high EC could be contributing to the toxicity observed.
+- Pore water collected from deeper sections of the sediment profile from Boggy Creek (3-13, 13-27 and 27-47 cm) and Point Sturt North (12-25, and 25-42 cm) were severely toxic to water fleas during both acute and chronic exposures.
+Microbial toxicity of the sediments varied from low to moderate. - Metal concentrations in pore water from deeper cores were above their guideline trigger values at both sites.
+Combinations of Al, Co, Mn, Ni, Cu, Zn and As at low pH and high EC could be contributing to this toxicity.